-Keep my files

-Removes apps a nd settings, but keeps your personal files.
+Keep my files Removes apps and settings, but keeps your personal files.
+Remove everythin Removes all of your g personal files, apps, and settings.

-Remove everyt hina

-our personal files, apps, and settings.

-Select Just remove my files if you are keeping your computer.
+4. Select Just remove my files if you are keeping your computer.
 This will be quicker, but less secure.
 Files may still be recovered with a file recovery program.